 - Launch the Azure portal at https://portal.azure.com.

-Navigate to the configuration blade of the SQL Database you want to protect.
+- Navigate to the configuration page of the Azure SQL Database server you want to protect.
 In the security settings, select Advanced Data Security.

-- In Threat Detection Settings, in the Send alerts to text box, provide the list of emails that will receive security alerts upon detection of anomalous database activities.
+- In Threat Detection Settings, in the Send alerts to text box, provide the list of emails to receive security alerts upon detection of anomalous database activities.

 Set up threat detection using PowerShell

-- For a PowerShell script example, see Configure auditing and threat detection using PowerShell.
+For a script example, see Configure auditing and threat detection using PowerShell.